Attacker's purported Facebook page had grievances about attacks on Muslims

 Artan had just transferred from Columbus State this semester.
 In August, Ohio State’s student-run newspaper profiled Artan as part of its “Humans of Ohio State” series, in which he talked about his struggles to find a place to pray in peace on the large campus.

-“I wanted to pray in the open, but I was scared with everything going on in the media,” he told the newspaper.
+“I wanted to pray in the open, but I was scared with everything going on in the media.
+I’m a Muslim, it’s not what the media portrays me to be.
+If people look at me, a Muslim praying, I don’t know what they’re going to think, what’s going to happen.

 Louann Carnahan, who lived next door to Artan, said she knew him and his family quite well and spoke to them every day.
 She described him as being very pleasant.